AdventistVirtual/vercelexamples/apps/vibe-coding-platform/ai/tools/generate-files.md

 Avoid using this tool when:

 1. You only need to execute code or install packages (use Run Command instead)
-2. You’re waiting for a command to finish (use Wait Command)
+2. You’re waiting for a command to finish (use Run Command with `wait: true`)
 3. You want to preview a running server or UI (use Get Sandbox URL)
 4. You haven’t created a sandbox yet (use Create Sandbox first)